contiamo/restful-react/README.md

 ### Code

-If you'd like to actively develop or help maintain this project, clone the repo and then `yarn watch` to get into dev mode.
-There are existing tests against which you can test the library.
+If you'd like to actively develop or help maintain this project then there are existing tests against which you can test the library with.
 Typically, this looks like

 - `git clone git@github.com:contiamo/restful-react.git`
 - `cd restful-react`